 USB data requires installation of additional converter module to convert the "packet" data into a steady i2S stream.
 Our asynchronous converter has internal RAM and two own clocks and own power supply and own power transformer secondary winding.

 The USB module requires a driver for Windows to recognize it.
-MAC OS works without any drivers.
+MAC OS and LINUX work without any need for extra drivers.

 We use three vendors of USB modules: